ali-esmailie-dev/flutter_boilerplate/README.md

-# Flutter clean architecture structure with BLOC and Get_It Package
+# Flutter clean architecture structure with BLOC and Get_It Packages

-This repository contains a clean architecture structure using Flutter, following the Clean Architecture principles and utilizing BLOC pattern along with Get_It packages.
+This repository contains a clean architecture structure using Flutter, following the Clean Architecture principles and utilizing BLOC pattern along with BLOC and Get_It packages.

 ## Installation